 This glassmaking tradition is what distinguishes the luxury furniture firm Arte Veneziana, with headquarters in Martellago, Venice, whose philosophy is to combine the sparkle of the crystals and Venetian mirrors with other high-quality materials to create unique furniture.
 With Rialto, their new label, the doors of the design world are wide open for the company to maintain its dominance over the high-end furniture sector.

-Rivalto faithfully follows the line marked by the Zanin family, founder and owner of Arte Veneziana: combining the old Venetian craftsmanship with fine woods and luxurious fabrics.
-In charge of the design is the architect Luca Giovanni Ferreri, an expert in the fusion of art and decoration.
+Rivalto faithfully follows the line marked by the Zanin family, founder, and owner of Arte Veneziana: combining the old Venetian craftsmanship with fine woods and luxurious fabrics.
+In charge of the design is the architect Giovanni Luca Ferreri, an expert in the fusion of art and decoration.
 Born in 1970 and with a doctorate in Architectural Composition and Research from the Institute of Venice, Ferreri is taking Rivalto in a different direction, offering customized solutions with great creativity.

-Rivalto uses glass, mirrors and their reflections as the leitmotif of its first collection.
+Rivalto used glass, mirrors and their reflections as the leitmotif of its first collection.
 With distinctly Italian craftsmanship, this line consists of a selection of items ranging from chandeliers and wardrobes to exquisitely upholstered chairs using the best Italian silks.

-This is already the third generation of the Zanin family devoted to collaborations with the leading Italian designers— such as Leo De Carlo, Celeste Dell’Anna and Mateo Fossa— in order to take the quality and creations of Arte Veneziana beyond predictability. ■
+This is already the third generation of the Zanin family devoted to collaborations with the leading Italian designers—such as Leo De Carlo, Celeste Dell’Anna, and Mateo Fossa—in order to take the quality and creations of Arte Veneziana beyond predictability.